Unifying Learning Dynamics and Generalization in Transformers Scaling Law: Training Convergence, Approximation, and Generalization

-\begin{proof}[Proof Sketch of Corollary~\ref{cor:approximation:informal}] According to the conditions of the target function $F^*$ in Section~\ref{sec:preli}, we formulate its expression in the RKHS (Reproducing Kernel Hilbert Space), hence, the approximation error will be bounded by a considerably small $\varepsilon$ and over-parameterized model width $m$, which is similar to Theorem 3.2 in \cite{adh+19}.
+\end{corollary} \begin{proof}[Proof Sketch of Corollary~\ref{cor:approximation:informal}] According to the conditions on the target function $F^*$ in Section~\ref{sec:preli}, we formulate its expression in the RKHS; the approximation error is then bounded by a considerably small $\varepsilon$ together with the over-parameterized width $m$, similarly to Theorem 3.2 in \citet{adh+19}.
 The formal proof is in Appendix~\ref{app_sub:approximation}. \end{proof}